AravjitSachdeva/AravjitSachdeva/README.md

 <p>
 I graduated with a computer science degree in 2021.
 Officially started working as a Software Engineer towards the end of 2022.
 (Worked in Big4 Tech Consulting before that) I am highly motivated and love to learn about the latest happenings in tech and solve interesting problems.
 My goal is to become a strong generalist developer with working fundamental knowledge in all aspects of engineering needed for building high quality production software.
-I adept in Infrastructure as Code, best security practices, design patterns, CI/CD and Deployment processes.
+I am adept in Infrastructure as Code, best security practices, design patterns, CI/CD and Deployment processes.
 I have worked quite extensively with AWS.
 Also highly geared towards product and strategy oriented thinking.

 My go to language for building something is Python.
 Currently, I am more focused on increasing my fluency in Typescript, Node.js, React, and Next.js.
 I am more backend leaning and have a functional understanding of front-end development.
 Trying to improve more on that.